zeroc-ice/ice/vsplugin/README.txt

     Set the list of directories to search for included Slice files (-I option).
-The checkbox for each path controls whether the path is passed to the -I option as an absolute path, or as path relative to the project directory.
+The checkbox for each path controls whether the path is passed to the -I option as an absolute path, or as a path relative to the project directory.

   * DLL Export Symbol (C++ only)